Station Weather Plot

 The mean sea level pressure is coded in tenths of a hPa and plotted as three digits after omitting the thousands digit(s):

 The amount of pressure change is coded in tenths of a hPa.
 An amount of less than 10.0 is plotted as two digits including a leading zero if necessary.
-An amount of 10.0 or more is plotted as three digits:
+An amount of 10.0 or more is plotted as three digits.
+This differs from the synop code, which is always reported as three digits that includes a leading zero if necessary:

 The rainfall is coded as three digits for plotting.
 An amount of less than 1.0 is coded in tenths of a mm and prefixed by 99.
 An amount of 1.0 or more is coded as the nearest whole number and prefixed by leading zeroes if necessary.
 Nil rainfall is not coded: